Activities for Kids: Kindergarten - Grade 1

 Tips to build a successful application

-Be sure to mention how you will use one or more of the following key nutrition principles:
+Be sure to mention one or more of the following:

 - Use a neutral approach with food: There is a great deal of research to support using a neutral approach and exposure to food, rather than identifying foods as “good”, “bad” or “junk”.
 Food is one of the great pleasures in life and if we label foods, we may set the stage for unintended negative consequences.

 - Avoid using food as a reward: There is good evidence to show the benefit of avoiding the use of bribes to encourage good behaviour.